 Finding A Breeder

 Finding a breeder is pretty easy.
-There are only 11 AM approved breeders in the country.
-We got our American Mastiff from Flying W Farms, and I flew across country to get our pup.
+There are only a few approved breeders in the country.
+We got our American Mastiff from Flying W Farms, and I flew across the country to get our pup.
 They have breeders in locations all over the country.

 Because the breed’s integrity has been kept intact for so long, it requires approval and permission from the other American Mastiff breeders to start breeding more of the same breed.
 In fact, we couldn’t get our CKC puppy paperwork until we showed proof that Freyja was spayed.
 This is smart on the part of Flying W Farms as they wanted to keep the list of approved breeders small, to reduce the risk of backyard breeders.